Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Best Surfing Spots in Portugal | Figueira da Foz

 Another highly recommended stop is Figueira da Foz, in the region of Coimbra.
-Here below the top surfing spots in this region.
+Below are the top surfing spots in this region.

 5. Buarcos